nimbo1000/kubernetes-course/kubernetes-03-explore-app/step1.rst

+Let’s deploy our application again:

+``kubectl run nginx --image=nginx --port=80``

-Let’s verify that the application we deployed in the previous scenario is running.
-We’ll use the ``kubectl get`` command and look for existing
+To verify that the application is running, we’ll use the ``kubectl get`` command and look for existing
 Pods:

 ``kubectl get pods``\ {{execute}}